Scandltd/vue-injector/docs/guide/README.md

 })
 ```

-By incorporating the injector, we ensure its accessibility through `this.$injector`, as well as ensure assessability of the injected services within any component through `this.<ServiceName>`:
+By incorporating the injector, we ensure its accessibility through `this.$injector`, as well as ensure accessibility of the injected services within any component through `this.<ServiceName>`:

 ```js
 // Home.vue